-Pfizer and Moderna remains the two main vaccines in (HDdUHB) for the autumn booster programme.
-Both have been routinely used across our Mass Vaccination Centres (MVCs) throughout the duration of the mass vaccination programmes.
-Whilst Primary Care contractors across our 3 counties have not used Pfizer, they are experienced with using Moderna.
+Pfizer and Moderna remains the two main vaccines in Hywel Dda for the autumn booster programme.
+Both have been routinely used across our Mass Vaccination Centres throughout the duration of the mass vaccination programmes.
+Primary care contractors across our three counties have not used Pfizer, however are experienced with using Moderna.

-Trials are underway for new Pfizer and Moderna vaccines looking at effectiveness against Omicron variant.
-Outcomes of these trials could affect the timetable for the publication of final guidance for the autumn booster by JCVI.
-It is anticipated that the supply pack size for these new variant vaccines will be smaller, so easily managed across our Primary Care contractor sites, and may also be in a pre-reconstituted state for Pfizer.
-This would support a simplified transition for our Primary Care teams should we need to introduce Pfizer.
-An alternative vaccine for people unable to receive an mRNA vaccine will be available for the autumn period in small numbers and it is possible that this could be a new vaccine to the Health Board and Wales (Novavax).
+Trials are underway for new Pfizer and Moderna vaccines, assessing effectiveness against Omicron variant.
+Outcomes of these trials may affect the timetable for the publication of final guidance for the autumn booster by JCVI.
+It is anticipated that the supply pack size for these new variant vaccines will be smaller, therefore easily managed across our Primary Care contractor sites, and may also be in a pre-reconstituted state for Pfizer.
+This would support a simplified transition for our Primary Care teams, should we need to introduce Pfizer.
+An alternative vaccine for people unable to receive an mRNA vaccine will be available for the autumn period in small numbers and it is possible that this could be a new vaccine to the HB and Wales - Novavax.

-Delivery schedule has not been confirmed although work is underway to facilitate a direct ordering system into our Primary Care sites supporting delivery.
+Whilst the delivery schedule has not been confirmed, work is underway to facilitate direct ordering system into our primary care sites supporting delivery.
 However, there is no guarantee the supply chain will align with the Flu vaccine delivery.
-The impact currently is that COVID-19 vaccine is anticipated to arrive earlier in September 2022 than is usual for Flu deliveries.
+The impact currently is that

+COVID-19 vaccine would be expected to be available to the HB earlier (September) than what is usual for the Flu deliveries.